Selecting Your Base Model

 Purpose: Adjusts learning rate during training Options: -

-Linear decay from initial to 0 - cosine
+Linear decay from initial to 0 - cosine: Cosine annealing - constant:

 Sequence Length